ALL ABOUT ZANZIBAR!

 STONE CITY

-Zanzibar stone city is renowned by it’s beauty and the well arrangement of it’s buildings, Stone city is the main city on Zanzibar.
+Zanzibar Stone City is renowned for its beauty and the good arrangement of its buildings, Stone city is the main city on Zanzibar.
 It is a city of prominent historical and artistic importance in East Africa.
 Its architecture, mostly dating back to the 19th century, reflects the diverse influences underlying the Swahili culture, with a unique mixture of Moorish, Arab, Persian, Indian and European elements

 • Walking Tour